 \section{Abstract}

-Improved lower bounds on the average and the worst-case rate-memory tradeoffs for the Maddah-Ali\&Niesen coded caching scenario are presented.
-For any number of users and files and for arbitrary cache sizes, the multiplicative gap between the exact rate-memory tradeoff and the new lower bound is less than 2.315 in the worst-case scenario and less than 2.507 in the average-case scenario.
+Improved lower bounds are derived on the average and worst-case rate-memory tradeoffs of the Maddah-Ali\&Niesen coded caching scenario.
+For any number of users and files and for arbitrary cache sizes, the multiplicative gap between the exact rate-memory tradeoff and the new lower bound is shown to be less than 2.315 in the worst-case scenario and 2.507 in the average-case scenario.